Unique Cures for Athlete’s Foot

 One popular home remedy for foot fungus involves applying menthol-based products with herbal infusions like Absorbine Jr. to the infected area.
-Vinegar is also noted for its ability to expunge athlete’s foot from the skin.
-For the best results, soak the feet in a vinegar bath for a few minutes a day.
+In addition, vinegar is also noted for its ability to expunge athlete’s foot from the skin.
+And for the best results, soak the feet in a vinegar bath for a few minutes a day.

 If you suffer from itching, burning, dry, and flaking feet, this may be a sign of athlete’s foot.
 Athlete’s foot, also known as tinea pedis, can be extremely contagious, and it often infects shower floors, gyms, socks and shoes, and anywhere else feet may come in contact with.
-It is commonly found in public changing areas and bathrooms, dormitory style living quarters, around locker rooms and public swimming pools.
+You commonly find it in public changing areas and bathrooms, dormitory style living quarters, around locker rooms and public swimming pools.
 This condition can also be prevalent in “commons” areas in prisons and residential care facilities.

 Solutions to Combat Athlete’s Foot

 - Buff off nails

 - Finally, examine feet and visit your doctor if any suspicious blisters or cuts are present.